 - Don't overprocess the sauce, as the oil will emulsify.
 The sauce is best when somewhat chunky.

-- The sauce is best served at room temperature.
-It will keep for 2 weeks in the fridge.
+- The sauce is best served at room temperature and will keep for two weeks in the fridge.

 - Use a meat thermometer (insert horizontally until the tip reaches the thickest part) to test for doneness.
 Rare: 15°F (52°C); Medium rare: 135°F (57°C); Medium: 145°F (63°C); Medium well: 150°F (66°C); Well done: 160°F (71°C).

-- To be on the safe side and not overcook the chimichurri marinated steak, check the inside temperature BEFORE you think it's ready.
+- To be safe and not overcook the chimichurri marinated steak, check the inside temperature BEFORE you think it's ready.

 - Rest your flank for 5 minutes before serving, covering lightly with foil.
 The meat temperature will continue to rise about 5°F during this time (called "carryover cooking").